 Our cats and kittens love toys to play with and having fun toys stops them from getting bored while they waiting to find their forever home.
 You can make crochet mice for our cats and kittens by following the instructions below.

-Remember to ask your parent's or guardian's permission before making these toys or giving them to your own pets to play with.
+Remember to ask your parent's or guardian's permission before making these toys or giving them to your own cats/kittens to play with.
 Cats should always be supervised when playing with this toy.

-Parents: It is your responsibility to ensure that this project and this toy are appropriate for your child and your pet.
+Parents: It is your responsibility to ensure that this project and this toy are appropriate for your child and your companion animal(s).

 Step 1: Adjustable loop with 6st (6)

 Step 3: 1sc then 2sc in next st (18)

 Step 4: 1sc in next 2st then 2sc in next st (24)